Cyclones vs. Panthers: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Iowa State Insights & Trends

-- Iowa State has gone 3-7 in its past 10 contests, with a 3-7 record against the spread in that span.
+- Iowa State has a 3-7 record against the spread while going 3-7 overall over its last 10 games.

-- The Cyclones have hit the over in three of their past 10 games.
+- Three of Cyclones' last 10 games have gone over the total.

-- The Cyclones average 68.4 points per game, only 1.7 fewer points than the 70.1 the Panthers give up.
+- The Cyclones score 68.4 points per game, only 1.7 fewer points than the 70.1 the Panthers allow.

-- Iowa State has a 9-3 record against the spread and an 11-2 record overall when scoring more than 70.1 points.
+- When Iowa State totals more than 70.1 points, it is 9-3 against the spread and 11-2 overall.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.